Sedation Dentistry – Fort Worth, TX

 One of the best parts about receiving nitrous oxide sedation is that there’s very minimal aftercare required!
 When the appointment is over and we remove your mask, you’ll begin feeling normal within a few minutes without any lingering effects.
 This means that you’ll be able to immediately resume your day as planned, and you’ll even be able to drive yourself home.
 However, it’s worth noting that while nitrous oxide sedation fades away quickly, if you’ve received an anesthetic for any reason, those effects may last for a few hours after the appointment.

 Extreme anxiety can be quelled and a deeper level of sedation can be achieved with the use of IV sedation.
-When sedative medications are delivered directly into the bloodstream, you will remain conscious and awake, although you will barely notice the dental work that is being performed during your visit.
+When this medication is delivered directly into the bloodstream, you will remain conscious and awake, although you will barely notice the dental work that is being performed during your visit.
+Though this sedative is more powerful than nitrous oxide, it’s still a safe, comfortable, and effective method for remaining relaxed throughout a procedure.
+Here’s what you should know about IV sedation in Fort Worth.

 Reasons to Consider